Emanuele94/My-K8s-Lab/README.md

 - execute install-requirements.sh.
 - execute init-master-k8s.sh
 On Worker node:
+- execute isntall-requirements.sh
-- use the output-node file (in control-plane node) to complete the kubeadm join using the string present at the end of the file
+- use the output-node file (in control-plane node) to complete the kubeadm join using the string present at the end of the file.
+  It will look like this:
+kubeadm join 172.26.0.3:6443 --token 6eaodn.fzk7sbwxqwezd2gb \
+        --discovery-token-ca-cert-hash sha256:2d7cec2915b26a2b4869783805cc78bf82ac0437fbbd033ed0c720d044f1b140
+-

 ## Docs used
 - https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/